Chapter 19 – Leaving Japan 1968, and the lesson of the Thai car industry

 It was crude, but it worked.

-And so in the space to around thirty years Thailand transformed itself into not just a competitive car maker but a maker of many other goods, some using the industrial base created by the automobile industry.
+And so in the space to around thirty years Thailand transformed itself into not just a competitive car maker but a maker of many other goods, many using the industrial base created by the automobile industry.

 3. A Model for the Rest of the World